 LONDON, Nov.
-6 .- (New York World Cablegram.)-Stevens cables the Daily Mail of the Ladysmith bombardment November 3:
+6.-(New York World Cablegram.)-Stevens cables the Daily Mail of the Ladysmith bombardment November 3:

 "The arrival of the naval brigade on Monday was most opportune.
 It would do you good to see the great-chested, bearded, steadfast men amid our army of boys.
-They did fine service yeserday, when they mounted their guns in record time and silenced a "Long Tom" at 6 o'clock.
-"Long Tom" was tried again, but the bluejackets again silenced him in the second round.
+They did fine service yeserday, when they mounted their guns in record time and silenced a "Long Tom" at 6 o'clock, "Long Tom" was tried again, but the bluejackets again silenced him in the second round.
 We lost three wounded, including, unfortunately, an officer.

-'The feature of yesterday's fighting was the great variety of Boer guns disclosed.
-The effect of the eight hours | that he had a falling out with Mr. artillery fight was terrible, though less deadly than the infantry combat.
+"The feature of yesterday's fighting was the great variety of Boer guns disclosed.
+The effect of the eight hours artillery fight was terrible, though less deadly than the infantry combat.
 An incessant boom of guns and hiss and rattle of shells gave a particularly remorseless impression and emphasized the helplessness of man before the deadly machines which he creates.
-This was heightened by the cloudless sunshine.
+This was heightened by the cloudless

 "The escape of one man from destruction by a bursting shell was very singular.
-The shell burst near him. turning one side of his bayonet into a complete corkscrew, a fragment of the shell piercing his water bottle on the other side, the man escaping unhurt.
-Some are disposed to criticise our artillery practice, but it must be remembered that the Boers' guns outrange
+The shell burst near him, turning one side of his bayonet into a | rila for the most important expedition complete corkscrew, a fragment of the of the autumn campaign.
+Its destinashell piercing his water bottle on the other side, the man escaping unhurt, other northern port, Some are disposed to criticise our artillery practice, but it must be remembered that the Boers' guns outrange